Bicycle Repair Stations

 Bike Repair Station Instructions

-Public-use, bicycle repair stations are the next big trend in North America.
+Public-use, bicycle repair stations are the next big trend in Canada.
 As the population who use bicycles on a day to day basis grows, so does the need for on the go, minor bicycle repairs.

 Fully equipped bicycle repair stations, are now a great resource for many cyclists where before would have had to walk home with a crippled bicycle, hey, we've been there.